AdamVictory/rock-paper-scissors-game/README.md

 <img src="https://github.com/AdamVictory/rock-paper-scissors/blob/main/wireframescreenshots/headings.png">

 + The Game - This section consists of the game options which involve three different emojis of a rock, paper and scissors to express the three different options.
 I feel that using these emojis are better than hand signals as younger people may not know what they represent.
 This section also consits of a scoreboard to easily allow the user to view if they won the hand or not.
-It lowers the opacity of the emoji if the user lost or drew the game and does not lower the opacity if they win that hand.
-I changed the colour of the numbers to create contrast and easily allow the user to know the score.

 <img src="https://github.com/AdamVictory/rock-paper-scissors/blob/main/wireframescreenshots/emojis.png">